awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:configuration-file-path -s
   ```

   Windows Server: if you saved the agent configuration file in Systems Manager Parameter Store, use the following command\.
-From the Powershell console, type the following:
+From the PowerShell console, type the following:

   ```
   amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m ec2 -c ssm:configuration-parameter-store-name -s
   ```

   Windows Server: if you saved the agent configuration file on the local computer, use the following command\.
-From the Powershell console, type the following:
+From the PowerShell console, type the following:

   ```
   amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m ec2 -c file:configuration-file-path -s